 So, did any of the team get the creeps while sorting out the creepers?
 Well, we were treated to a ghost hunt throughout the Grade II listed ancient castle in the dead of night, followed by a haunted séance hosted by the grounds keeper.
-While there were no exact ghost sightings, some odd paranormal activity occurred that night which certainly couldn’t be explained!
+While there were no explicit ghost sightings, some odd paranormal activity occurred that night which certainly can’t be explained away!

-I think we’ll stick to the hair-raising task of abseiling down sheer walls for now…
+I think we’ll stick to the hair-raising task of abseiling over sheer drops for now…